 Membership Interests.
 The ownership interests of the members in H&E Holdings consist of Preferred Units and Common Units.
 The Common Units represent the common equity of H&E Holdings and consist of Class A Common Units and Class B Common Units.
 The Preferred Units consist of Series A Preferred Units, Series B Preferred Units, Series C Preferred Units and Series D Preferred Units (the "Voting Preferred Units").
-Each member is entitled to (x) two votes per Class A Common Unit held by such member, (y) one vote per Class B Common Unit held by such member.
+Each member is entitled to (x) two votes per Class A Common Unit held by such member, (y) one vote per Class B Common Unit held by such member and (z) one vote for each Voting Preferred Unit held by such member.
 Holders of the Preferred Units are entitled to return of capital contributions prior to any distributions made to holders of the Common Units.